LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-03-migration-from-.NET-Core-2.2-to-3.0.md

 Simply put this post is going to focus on improving the security of my demo application by ensuring it receives Long Term Support (LTS) from .NET Core 3.1.

+If you get stuck in this tutorial you can download the demo I made and compare the code to yours to ensure you are properly migrating from 2.2 to 3.0.
+We will focus on 3.1 later.

 First make sure you have installed the [.NET Core 3.0 SDK 3.0.100](https://dotnet.microsoft.com/download/dotnet-core/3.0#sdk-3.0.100:~:text=SDK%203.0.100,-Visual) we can download 3.1 later.

 In the Terminal we will ensure that we are using .NET Core 2.2 and not just using the latest framework version.
 Write this code into the terminal to check which version of the .NET Core SDK you are using.